Studying online? Time management tips for adult online students

 I can say with confidence that the number one problem with being an adult online student is the “give up” factor.
 It gets tough, you hit a wall, an then study is the first thing to go.
 Like with all things in life, you have to push through the tough parts and get to the other side.
 Don’t give up and abandon your studies when times get tough and things get busy.

 You need to have a good wifi or internet connection to be an adult online student, and you’ll need a good computer and quiet learning space.
 Don’t try to work with a broken mouse or wobbly chair, set yourself up for success by creating a nice, dedicated study space.

 #7: Get a study buddy

 If you are really having trouble, then call in the experts.
-Premium assignments from PrimeTime Essay can free up your schedule by assisting you with elements of your due work.
+Premium assignments from an online service can free up your schedule by assisting you with elements of your due work.
 Remember that all assignments you submit must be done in an ethical way, so you need to do the work and research yourself where you can.

 #8: Be kind to yourself

 Like children, adult online students respond well to bribery, even if it’s our own!
 Tell yourself that once you finish X, Y and Z, that you will treat yourself to a cold beer and a plate of chips at your favourite pub.
 Or, if you get above a certain mark on your next assignment, that you’ll finally treat yourself to that new piece of jewellery you’ve been coveting.
 That’s one of the benefits of being an adult, right?